ericgundrum/squidhall/img/readme.md

-Files under 'img' are runtime image and image texture files.
+Files under 'img' are runtime image files for HTML use.